Anthony Vasquez: Philadelphia Phillies

 Vasquez signed a minor league deal with the Philadelphia Phillies on February 3, 2015.
 He split the year between the Triple-A Lehigh Valley IronPigs and the Double-A Reading Fightin Phils, recording a 9–8 record and 4.10 ERA.
 He elected free agency after the season and re-signed with the Phillies on January 12, 2016.
-In 2016 with Lehigh Valley and Reading, Vasquez pitched to a 12–4 record and 3.08 ERA.
-He elected free agency on November 7, 2016.
+In 2016 with Lehigh Valley and Reading, Vasquez pitched to a 12–4 record and 3.08 ERA with 119 strikeouts.
+He elected free agency following the season on November 7.

 Detroit Tigers

 On January 10, 2017, Vasquez signed a minor-league contract with the Detroit Tigers.
-He elected free agency on November 6, 2017.
+Vasquez made 27 starts split between the Double-A Erie SeaWolves and Triple-A Toledo Mud Hens, registering a cumulative 12–10 record and 3.83 ERA with 104 strikeouts in 164 2/3 innings pitched.
+He elected free agency following the season on November 6.

 Arizona Diamondbacks

 On February 23, 2018, Vasquez signed a minor league deal with the Arizona Diamondbacks.
 He was released by the organization on August 2, 2018.

 Sultanes de Monterrey

-On August 7, 2018, Vasquez signed with the Sultanes de Monterrey of the Mexican League.
+On August 17, 2018, Vasquez signed with the Sultanes de Monterrey of the Mexican League.
 On January 16, 2019, Vasquez signed a minor league deal with the Diamondbacks.
-He was released on July 25, 2019.
+He was released on July 25.

-On July 30, 2019, Vasquez again signed with the Sultanes de Monterrey of the Mexican League.
+Days later, on July 30, 2019, Vasquez again signed with the Sultanes de Monterrey of the Mexican League.

 After the 2019 season, he played for Tomateros de Culiacán of the Mexican Pacific League(LVMP).
 He has also played for Mexico in the 2020 Caribbean Series.

 Vasquez did not play any LMB games in 2020 due to cancellation of the LMB season during the COVID-19 pandemic.
 In July 2020, Vasquez signed on to play for the Eastern Reyes del Tigre of the Constellation Energy League (a makeshift four-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
-He was subsequently named to the league's all-star team.
+He was subsequently named to the league's All-Star team.
 After the 2020 season, Vasquez played for Tomateros of the LVMP.
-He has also played for Mexico in the 2021 Caribbean Series.
+He also again played for Mexico in the 2021 Caribbean Series.